Chengara struggle: Harrisons Malayalam Ltd.'s response to the struggle

-As the eviction even with force didn't work along with the trade unions created a blockade which has culminated in the deliberate cutting off of food and other essential supplies to the protesters.
-According to Laha Gopalan the blockade of the camp organized by the unions was organized by the company itself: Harrisons Malayalam Ltd. had paid some of their workers to block the roads and manifest that they had lost jobs due to the occupation.
-As the result of this campaign, countless families with new-born babies and over 85-year-old men and women were denied not only of food and medicine but even drinking water.
-Medical professionals, media personnel, and human rights activists are prevented from meeting them.
-On 14 August 2008, the trade unions lifted the blockade for a period of ten days and issued an ultimatum to the encroaching families to leave the plantation site in these days which fuelled the hostile situation.
+As the eviction didn't work even through force, a blockade was created along with the trade unions, which culminated in the deliberate cutting-off of food and other essential supplies to the protesters.
+According to Laha Gopalan, the blockade of the camp by the unions was organized by the company itself; Harrisons Malayalam Ltd. had paid some of their workers to block the roads and manifest that they had lost jobs due to the occupation.
+As the result of this campaign, countless families with new-born babies and over 85-year-old men and women were denied not only food and medicine, but even drinking water.
+Medical professionals, media personnel, and human rights activists were prevented from meeting them.
+On 14 August 2008, the trade unions lifted the blockade for a period of ten days and issued an ultimatum to the encroaching families to leave the plantation site within the ten day time-frame, which fueled the hostile situation.

-In subsequent days, unlawful detention of people and violent intimidation by goons of Harrisons Malayalam Ltd. became frequent.
-Men trying to go out of the plantation to seek work were attacked and beaten up.
-Women were threatened with sexual violence in overt and covert ways.
+In subsequent days, unlawful detention of people and violent intimidation of the protestors became frequent.
+Men trying to leave the plantation to seek work were attacked and beaten.
+Women were threatened with sexual violence both overtly and covertly.
 Human rights activists were violently prevented from entering the area in full view of the police and government officials.
 People starved, some fell ill, a few had to be hospitalized - but the majority refused to leave the site.

 In August 2008, an incident of torture and rape of four women was reported in Chengara.
-The accused were workers in the trade unions affiliated to political parties and hired henchmen.
-The women testified that the attacks had taken place in the presence of police who remained onlookers.
-There was no response from the state machinery to redress the situation.
+The accused were workers in the trade unions, affiliated to political parties, and hired henchmen.
+The women testified that the attacks had taken place in the presence of the police, who remained onlookers.
+There was no response from the state to redress the situation.

 After several rounds of talks between the SJVSV and the government, the two-year-old blockade was lifted, providing a breathing space for those in the struggle.
-During the protest, lack of food, scarcity of water, absence of medical facilities and hostile weather conditions led to the death of 13 people.
+During the protest, lack of food, scarcity of water, absence of medical facilities, and hostile weather conditions led to the death of 13 people.